Accounting and Cash Flow

 You will also notice "depreciation" on a balance sheet prepared by an accountant.
 Depreciation is a non-cash expense and is nothing more or less than an attempt to record that these assets go down in value over time.

 Similarly, other transactions will give rise to an increase in assets and/or an increase in liabilities or equity.
-For example, looking at our balance sheet example under current liabilities (again, from most liquid to least liquid) your accounts payable are the first item listed.
-After that there are items called "accrued liabilities," which usually refer to payroll taxes and sales taxes that may not be due for another month or two.
+For example, looking at our balance sheet example under current liabilities (again, from most liquid to least liquid) your account payables are the first item listed.
+After that, there are items called "accrued liabilities," which usually refers to payroll taxes and sales taxes that may not be due for another month or two.

-The income statement, unlike the balance sheet, covers a period of time, usually monthly or quarterly.
-Usually year-to-date figures are also presented to show how the business is doing during the current accounting year.
-In the example shown here, the financial statement covers a six-month period and shows the activity for the current month as well as the year-to-date total of the prior five months plus the current month, or for a total of six months.
+The income statement (also called the "Profit and Loss" statement), unlike the balance sheet, covers a period of time, usually monthly or quarterly.
+Usually, year-to-date figures are also presented to show how the business is doing during the current accounting year.
+In the example shown here, the financial statement covers a six-month period and shows the activity for the current month as well as the year-to-date total of the prior five months plus the current month, for a total of six months.

-Computer programs can produce financial statements with a keystroke, which is why you need to acquire the computer skills and software that is appropriate for your particular business.
+Computer programs can produce financial statements with a keystroke, which is why you need to acquire the computer skills and software that are appropriate for your particular business.

-Cash fuel drives you in business just as jet fuel keeps a plane aloft.
-A pilot is very careful to accurately predict his fuel requirements.
-You should place the same importance on cash flow control because if at any point in the future you run out of fuel, like the pilot, you've got a BIG problem.
+Just as jet fuel keeps a plane aloft, cash fuels business.
+A pilot is very careful to accurately predict the fuel requirements.
+You should place the same importance on cash flow control because if at any point in the future, you run out of fuel, like the pilot, you've got a BIG problem.

 Cash flow control is a simple method of projecting your future needs for cash.
 It is an income statement covering future periods of time that has been changed to show only cash: cash coming in and cash going out and what your balance of cash is at the end of designated periods of time.
 This is a great tool because you can predict your future needs for cash before the needs arise.

 In cash flow control, for each of a number of intervals of time, you make conservative estimates for your future sources of cash (IN) and future expenditures (OUT).
 Use low, conservative figures for IN items and use high estimates for OUT items.
-For the initial period (say a month) you start with the cash you now have.
-To this you add IN items and subtract the OUT items, which results in the cash at end of the month.
-The cash at the end of month becomes the starting cash for the next month.
+For the initial period, say a month, you start with the cash you now have.
+To this, you add IN items and subtract the OUT items, which results in the cash at the end of the month.
+The cash at the end of the month becomes the starting cash for the next month.